Availity/sdk-js/docs/source/api/definitions/organizations.md

 ---

 title: Organizations
-summary: An organization asset represents an entity that Availity does business with.
+---An organization asset represents an entity that Availity does business with.
 These include payers, clearinghouses, providers, and vendors.
 This endpoint allows clients to query collection of organizations which are associated to a logged in user.
----

 ## GET /api/sdk/platform/v1/organizations